Cottin/learn-opti/walkthrough/5-minify-and-sourcemaps.md

 		  debugger // <-------
 		  const [chosenCountry, setChosenCountry] = useState(null)

 - Re-run `npm run dev` and when the page loads in chrome, open developer tools and reload the page.
 Chrome should stop execution at your debugger statement.
+Try pressing F10 to step forward and pay attention to how the Page.js file looks like in Chrome.
 - Change the devtool to `devtool: 'eval-source-map',` to the development object literal in your `webpack.config.js` file.
 - Re-run `npm run dev` again and when the page loads in chrome, open developer tools and reload the page.
 Chrome should stop execution at your debugger statement.
+Again, try pressing F10 to step forward.
 - :camel: did the debugging experience look nicer the first or the second time?
 What was the difference?

 - Now run your `build:prod` script again